zhenning/riak_wiki/pages/Riak/Operations/Storage-Backends/LevelDB.md

 ### Comparison of eLevelDB and Bitcask

 LevelDB is a persistent ordered map; Bitcask is a persistent hash table (no ordered iteration).
 Bitcask stores keys in memory, so for databases with large number of keys it may exhaust available physical memory and then swap into virtual memory causing a severe slow down in performance.
 Bitcask guarantees at most one disk seek per look-up.
 LevelDB may have to do a small number of disk seeks.
 For instance, a read needs one disk seek per level.
 If 10% of the database fits in memory, LevelDB will need to do one seek (for the last level since all of the earlier levels should end up cached in the OS buffer cache).
 If 1% fits in memory, LevelDB will need two seeks.

-### Comparison of eLevelDB/LevelDB and Innostore/InnoDB

-Fundamentally the major differences fall out of the different operational characteristics of btrees and LSM tables.
-InnoDB uses btrees for ordered storage and LevelDB uses log structured merge trees with some cache oblivious features as well.
-Random write performance (which is generally the case with data storage in Riak) is significantly better in LevelDB.
-Random read can suffer if there are many levels to explore before finding the data.

 ## Recovery